TrueLayer/truelayer-client-javascript/README.md

 TrueLayer allows financial applications to connect securely with their customer’s bank data.
 TrueLayer provides a unified interface between multiple financial institutions and third party applications over a common RESTful API.
 For more information and for obtaining a new TrueLayer developer account, visit https://truelayer.com.

-# TrueLayer client library - JavaScript / TypeScript
+# TrueLayer client library (JavaScript / TypeScript)

 This is the official Typescript client library that helps with the creation of applications that use TrueLayer APIs.
 Typescript is a typed superset of Javascript that compiles to plain JavaScript.
 More information regarding Typescript can be found at: https://www.typescriptlang.org/